Cavern Diving Adventures in Tulum

 - the certified dive guides have hundreds of cave dives on their dive logs list, fully exploring the cenote systems – from deep under to the sunlit open cenote;

-- guided dive tours are within the daylight sunlit zone of the overhead cave environment up to 21 m / 70ft of depth and up to 60m / 200ft penetration into the cave system;
+- guided dive tours are within the daylight sunlit zone of the overhead cave environment up to 40m / 120 ft of depth and up to 60m / 200ft penetration into the cave system, if properly trained for that;

 Cavern Diving Locations